 Apply a small amount of Vaseline on the areas of your face that require it the most, let it sit for 10 minutes before gently washing it off before going out.

 Step 6 (optional): Pamper your skin with a facial mask twice a week

-This step isn’t absolutely necessary, but it proved very effective for most people suffering from dry skin concerns.
+This step isn’t absolutely necessary, but it proved very useful for most people suffering from dry skin concerns.
 Twice a week, preferably the days when you’re not using an exfoliator, pamper yourself with a richly hydrating face mask.
 This will help deeply nourish your skin and restore its natural moisture level.

 Protect your skin with sunscreen

 There are two more important steps to take into account as part of your anti-dryness skin care routine.
 First: protect your skin from the sun.
-Exposure to sun light will break down your skin’s natural barrier and lead to more dehydration.
+Exposure to sunlight will break down your skin’s natural barrier and lead to more dehydration.
 It’s as simple as that.
 So if you go out in the sun, apply a layer of sunscreen on your face.
 A good sunscreen will also prevent premature aging, wrinkles, and a whole lot of other skin problems as you age.